microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaFeatureRolloutPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to create the policy for cloud authentication roll-out (users moving from federation to cloud auth) in Azure AD.
+This cmdlet allows an admin to create the policy for cloud authentication roll-out (users moving from federation to cloud auth) in Azure AD.
 The policy admin can identify whether the users will authenticate using password hashes in Azure AD (Password hash-sync) or Active Directory on-premises directly (Pass-through authentication).

 ## Examples